-A study of the development of marriage and family as cultural units in society.
-Three lectures.
+A study of the development of marriage and family as social institutions within society.
+Three hours lecture.
 Three hours credit.

-SOC 2213 - Introductory Anthropology.
+SOC 2213 - Introduction to Anthropology.

-A survey of major fields and basic principles in the comparative study of mankind.
-Three lectures.
+A survey of the four fields and applied anthropology in the comparative study of humanity.
+Three hours lecture.
 Three hours credit.